 - writing objectives and goals with vague, weasely words like effective, efficient, sustainable, reliable, quality, and so on

-- filling reports with daft gauges and dials, gaudy and complex graphs, and stupifying tables and commentary
+- filling reports with trivial gauges and dials, gaudy and complex graphs, and stupifying tables and commentary

-- interpreting performance by comparing this month to last month
+- interpreting performance by comparing this month to last month, and knee-jerk reacting to any and every change in the data

-These habits are common practice, but that doesn’t mean they’re good practice.
+These KPI habits might be common practice, but that doesn’t mean they’re good practice.

 To stop the struggling and get better performance measures that lead to greater performance improvement, we obviously have to do something different.
-Doing what we’ve always done – those bad habits in particular – means we can only get the same results, and continue with the same struggles.
+Doing what we’ve always done – those bad habits in particular – means we can only get the same useless KPIs, and continue with the same struggles.

 This was my experience in my early years as Measurement Consultant with Queensland Rail, back in the mid 1990s.
 There was an absence of a proper performance measurement methodology to help me.
-So I created one.
-What emerged and evolved is the PuMP Blueprint.
+And no, the Balanced Scorecard is not a performance measure methodology!
+So I had to create an approach to develop meaningful performance measures or KPIs.

 The PuMP Blueprint is a framework to redesign your performance measurement process.

 Each of these eight steps in PuMP deal head-on with the struggles we have to measure performance.
-These steps replace the bad habits that cause the struggles with much easier, faster and more engaging techniques.
+These steps replace the bad KPI habits that cause those struggles.
+Each step in PuMP provides much easier, faster and more engaging techniques that produce meaningful performance measures (or meaningful KPIs).

 STEP 1: Understanding Measurement’s Purpose